khoa002/KWa_HunterAssist/README.md

 - Robust detection for 1.12:
     - Hooks `CastSpell`, `CastSpellByName`, and `UseAction` so it works from spellbook, macros, or action bar.

+### 🔫 Low Ammo Warning

+- Checks your equipped ammo count when leaving combat.
+- Alerts if the count falls below a configurable threshold (default 200).

 ### 🧪 Debug Mode

 - Debug mode prints detection steps so you can see what the addon is doing.